Depression has been part of our common human experience from the beginning.

 Over the centuries it has been documented in different ways and has been referred to by many terms.
-Even in ancient Greece it was recognized as a condition that had interacting physical and psychological components and was referred to as melancholia which they believed developed from excess Black-bile.
-While our modern view would discount the concept of black bile we still recognize that depression has interacting components that contribute to the development of a state where an individual experience an intense feeling of being, as the term suggests low and pressed down.
+Even in ancient Greece, it was recognized as a condition that had interacting physical and psychological components and was referred to as melancholia, which they believed developed from excess black bile.
+While our modern view would discount the concept of black bile, we still recognize that depression has interacting components that contribute to the development of a state where an individual experiences an intense feeling of being, as the term suggests low and pressed down.

-It is always interesting to me that we live in the external world together but each of us experiences that through the perspective of our internal world.
-If the landscape inside has become treacherous and difficult to navigate it becomes a tainted lens by which we approach the world outside.
-Every- thing we look at through the lens of depression seems tainted.
-This has a huge impact on our relationship with our-self.
+It is always interesting to me that we live in the external world together, but each of us experiences that through the perspective of our internal world.
+If the landscape inside has become treacherous and difficult to navigate, it becomes a tainted lens by which we approach the world outside.
+Everything we look at through the lens of depression seems tainted.
+This has a huge impact on our relationship with ourself.

-People tend to become extremely self critical and blaming.
-Again most of us are self critical at times but the language that an individual will use towards themselves when they are under the influence of depression can be quite bullying and vicious.
-We wouldn’t dream of saying to a friend you are pathetic and useless but it is common for a person to see themselves this way or even worse when they are experiencing depression.
+People tend to become extremely self-critical and blaming.
+Again, most of us are self critical at times, but the language that a person will use towards themselves when they are under the influence of depression can be quite bullying and vicious.
+We wouldn’t dream of saying to a friend "you are pathetic and useless", but it is common for a person to see themselves this way - or even worse - when they are experiencing depression.

 It also has an impact on relationships with others and with how we view the outside world.
 I may believe that other people will reject me, don’t really want me or find me a burden and that the world is a lonely or desolate place.
-All of this can make the future seem very hopeless and barren which can lead to thoughts of suicide.
+All of this can make the future seem very hopeless and barren, which can lead to thoughts of suicide.

-Treatment of Depression
+Treatment of depression

-Obviously there are also situations where an individual will need more support than a GP can offer and may benefit from accessing treatment from mental health services or from coming into hospital.
+Obviously, there are also situations where a person will need more support than a GP can offer and may benefit from accessing treatment from mental health services or from coming into hospital.
 There are a number of different psychotherapy approaches that may be helpful in depression.